sassoftware/saspy/saspy/doc/source/troubleshooting.rst

             ...
 19 more

 2) The problem with versions 9 Java, not having CORBA available.
-Version 11 Java doesn't even shit CORBA, so the Java IOM client won't yet work with that version:
+Version 11 Java doesn't even ship CORBA, so the Java IOM client won't yet work with that version:
 The IOM group is currently investigating a solution to this.

 A new issue has been reported when using Java9.
 The java IOM client is dependant on CORBA, which is in Java9 but no longer in its default search path.